visiblecollege/visiblecollege.github.io/_pages/stevenbrown.md

 *Some of the most well-informed people in DC believe in a secret Alien/UFO research program.
 You should take this seriously.*

+### Alien Agendas, the Prime Directive, and the Problem of Evil

+{% include youtube.liquid url="https://www.youtube.com/watch?v=W6NQ3bw8QHc" %}

+*If alien beings have been interacting with our planet, why are they avoiding open contact with all of humanity?
+Perhaps we can glean some insight from science fiction, political philosophy, and the philosophy of religion.*

 ## The Nazca Mummies

+Dr Brown has been seriously engaged with the study of the so-called Nazca Mummies, reaching out to nearly all of the relevant parties to obtain as much data as possible and working with a team of qualified scientists and medical professionals to understand as best we can what they are.
+Although initially he was open to the possibility that they were dried bodies of non-humans, his view has shifted toward the idea that they are heavily modified human bodies, though potenntially still ancient.

 ### The Nazca Mummies as Archaeological Objects